COVID 19: Temporary Precautionary Measures Announced by Government on 27 November

 This is unknown.
 We will be guided by the advice of the Government, and its team of experts, but we are planning for the new academic year to begin in September.

 We will contact students when we know more about how grades will be calculated.

 Your employer’s human resources department should be able to give you more details.
 However, apprentices will continue to be supported through a range of technical resources including Smart Assessor and Microsoft Teams, in addition to telephone and email.
 Managers, mentors and apprentices will continue to receive our ongoing support.

 Awarding organisations are working with colleges and training providers to ensure we can still complete EPA’s using remote technology where possible.
-Some EPA’s do require a face to face assessment, this is currently under review to see if this can be changed to a remote option.
-We will update all employers and apprentices once this has been confirmed.
-Functional Skills exams can be sat using Evolve software rather than paper-based exams, with a manager invigilating the exam.
+Some EPA’s do require a face to face assessment, where it is not possible to change this to a remote option we will work with apprentices and employers to book the EPA as soon as possible under the required Covid-19 health and safety guidelines.